rrolf/rrolf.github.io/README.md

 ---

-# Trusted by a Collection of Innovative Organizations
+# Trusted by a Collection of Innovative Organizations including these 6 Institutions
 [<img class="center-image" src="/assets/img/opencast-homepage-logos-rev2.png">](/users)